Why Do This?

 But aside from New Hampshire, there's no other place I'd rather live than New Jersey.
 Yes, really.
 I've endured endless, predictable jokes about the state, but in truth they're all based on grossly inaccurate perceptions derived mostly from The Sopranos and/or Jersey Shore.
 Visitors to my property often exclaim they can't believe they're in central New Jersey.
 Surprise!
 My property is hardly unique; people simply have the wrong idea about the state—they're usually expecting something along the lines of Elizabeth or Camden.
-Yes, there are a great many areas that are highly undesirable places to live.
-Yes, it's the most densely-populated state in the U.S.—often quoted by those who have no idea there are still vast areas devoid of people here.
-The truth is, there are countless properties just as nice as mine—and many, many others that are far and away more stunning—here in the (aptly-named) Garden State.
+Yes, there are a great many areas here that are highly undesirable places to live.
+Yes, it's the most densely-populated state in the U.S.—often quoted by those who have no idea it still contains vast areas virtually devoid of people.
+The truth is, there are countless properties just as nice as mine—and many others that are far and away more stunning—here in the (aptly-named) Garden State.

 That I was able to find such a place was simply a matter of fortunate circumstance.
-It was all down to timing (when which lots appear on the market) and affordability.
+It was all down to timing—when certain lots appear on the market—and affordability.
 I'd scoured the state for months when I found it, and I bought it literally within minutes of seeing it for the first time because:

 Is it 100% perfect?
 Hardly.
 But I could never have afforded what I'd consider "perfect."
 That would have been some multi-million-dollar parcel located along the Delaware River somewhere between Stockton and Frenchtown, in a spectacular canyon carved out of solid rock; I'd have built my home within a verdant canyon wall—just like a cliff dwelling—overlooking a cascade of water.
 I know such properties exist, because I've seen some.
 But they'll forever remain a dream.
 Fortunately, what I've found is good enough that it's easy for me to imagine I'm in that perfect place.

 And Why Build This Website?